avaframe/FlowPy/readme.md

     Includes the highest z_delta for every pixel.
 - Sum of z_delta:
     z_delta summed up on every pixel.
-- Susceptibility:
+- Flux:
-    The result of the susceptibility calculation for every pixel.
+    The result of the flux calculation for every pixel.
 - Cell Counts:
     Saves how often one pixel gets a hit from different release points.
 - Backcalculation: